nubbsterr/ELK-SIEM-Setup/README.md

 More information about privileges can be found [here in the Elastic Docs!](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-roles.html) To ensure that our account actually works, we will attempt to login to it on the Elastic login page.
 Logout then log back in using our new user.
 ![Nice!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/new-user-success.png)

-We are now ready to move on!
 If we ever need to modify our account privileges, we will simply login using the `elastic` superuser again and modify our roles as needed.

 # Understanding Fleet and Creating a Fleet Server
 Open the hamburger menu of the left of our UI and scroll to `Management` and click `Fleet`.